The 12 Best Moves to Bust Fat Under the Belly Button

 1 of 14

-Excess fat under the belly button, that little area you might call a “pooch,” is a common trouble area.
-Since it’s not possible to spot reduce, you’ll need to decrease your overall body fat with a combination of a healthy diet and regular workout plan that includes cardio, strength training, flexibility and relaxation techniques.
-(Excess stress causes high levels of cortisol, which has been directly linked to belly fat.)
+Excess fat under the belly button (that little area you might call a “pooch”) is a common trouble area.
+Since it’s not possible to spot reduce, you’ll need to tone your ab muscles with core work and decrease your overall body fat with a combination of a healthy diet and regular workout plan that includes cardio.
 Certified personal trainer Jessica Smith created this core-centric circuit that can be done up to four days a week.
 Perform each exercise for the recommended number of reps, back to back with little to no rest in between.
 Repeat the full circuit up to three times total.
 All you’ll need for the workout are two hand towels if you’re working out on a smooth floor or paper plates if you're on carpet.

 FORWARD SLIDING PIKE